jsbachiller/IDLab/Tutorials/slides/slides.md

 replacing the strings in between quotes by the real values of your GitHub account. **You should not remove the quotes, otherwise the command will fail**.

-To do this, in your GitHub account go to `Settings > Developer Settings > Personal access tokens > Generate new token`, and select *repo* and *workflow*.
+Them, let's prepare access to your GitHub account from your system.
+To do so, in your GitHub account go to `Settings > Developer Settings > Personal access tokens > Generate new token`, and select *repo* and *workflow*.
 Once you generate it, it will show you an alphanumeric hash, this is your token for your laptop.
 Save the token somewhere, as you will have to re-create it if you lose it.
 This token is unique and will only be used for the laptop that is undergoing this process (*i.e.*, you will have to create another token to access from any other device).

-Go to RStudio, run `install.packages("gitcreds")` and `gitcreds::gitcreds_set()`.
-Paste there your token to connect RStudio to your GitHub account.
-You are ready now to get a copy of your repo and send back there the changes you make locally!
+Now go to RStudio, run `install.packages("usethis")` and `usethis::edit_r_environ()`.
+This will open up in your script panel (top-left by default in RStudio) your R environment settings in an easy way.
+In that file, write down `GITHUB_PAT=` and then paste there the personal access token you just created **without quotes** to connect RStudio to your GitHub account.
+Restart RStudio and you will be now ready to get a copy of your repo and send back there the changes you make locally!

 ## 2.3.
 Get access to a repo locally